helq/blag/src/blog/posts/2015-08-23-splitting-video-or-sound-in-multiple-files-ffmpeg.md

 Mode of use: `splitVideo "$name_of_the_file" $time_in_seconds`, where `$time_in_seconds`
 is the size of the split in seconds, for example, if you put 600 it means 10 minutes.

-[Here's the bash script.](/blog/data/splitVideo.sh) It is the same code as in the bash function, just in a bash file ;)
+[Here's the bash script][script].
+It is the same code as in the bash function, just in a bash file ;)

+[script]: /blog/data/splitVideo.sh

 [//]: # ( vim:set ts=2 sw=2 tw=90 et : cc=92: )